datazip-inc/olake/README.md

 ### 🧪 Quickstart (UI + Docker)

 OLake UI is a web-based interface for managing OLake Go jobs, sources, destinations and configurations.
-You can run the entire OLake stack (UI, Backend, and all dependencies) using Docker Compose.
+You can run the entire OLake Go stack (UI, Backend, and all dependencies) using Docker Compose.
 This is the recommended way to get started.
 Run the UI, connect your source DB, and start syncing in minutes.

 ```sh